-- the LFD web site; - LFD publications (for more information please see the "Budget Resources" section in this publication);
+- the LFD web site;

+- LFD publications (for more information please see

+- a LFD analyst.

 Can one fund source be substituted for another?

 Rarely.
 Appropriated fund sources are very specific and do not allow for substitution.
 A rare exception is that GF/Match and GF are interchangeable.
 This exception is made because the purpose of the GF/Match code-to track required match-is promoted when agencies are free to report actual match requirements.